Project Description

 Why do we choose to go see mountain gorillas in Bwindi, Uganda and not The Volcanoes National Park in Rwanda?

-We need to first appreciate that Uganda, Rwanda and the Democratic Republic of the Congo basically share the same mountain range, which is home to the vast majority of the endangered mountain gorillas left in the wild.
+We need first to appreciate that Uganda, Rwanda and the Democratic Republic of the Congo share the same mountain range, which is home to the vast majority of the endangered mountain gorillas left in the wild.
 The gorilla families often disregard these borders anyway and cross freely between the countries!

 Uganda gorilla trekking also affords us the opportunity to see the other photographic highlights of the region – Chimps and Shoebills so this is why we have chosen to go to Uganda.

-We are often asked how long the average gorilla trek takes and the answer is never simple.
+We are often asked how long the average gorilla trek takes, and the answer is never simple.
 It depends on the gorilla family we are allocated on the day and where they spent the night before.
-The difficulty of the gorilla tracking is also dependent on the above but the group only moves as fast as the slowest member.
+The difficulty of the gorilla tracking is also dependent on the above, but the group only moves as fast as the slowest member.
 There is no rush.
 The one hour with the mountain gorillas for the encounter starts when we find them.

-We always suggest employing the services of a local porter to help with camera gear but more importantly this is an important source of income for the local communities.
+We always suggest employing the services of a local porter to help with camera gear, but more importantly, this is an important source of income for the local communities.

 We have conducted a detailed interview with Nelis with plenty of advice on what exactly to expect on a gorilla trekking safari and we suggest reading that for all the questions you might have.
 Here is a link.

 What we will say here is that when you first encounter mountain gorillas in the wild it can be a most profound experience.
 There are no barriers or boundaries separating you from being in a vehicle.
 It is you and these gentle giants co-existing for a brief while where the mountain gorillas live.
-It is so profound that we always do two gorilla trekking excursions on each of our gorilla tours so that when you do the second the adrenaline has subsided a little and you can focus on your settings.
+It is so profound that we always do two gorilla trekking excursions on each of our gorilla tours so that when you do the second, the adrenaline has subsided a little, and you can focus on your settings.

-Of course, your photo host will be right by your side suggesting shots to take and settings to use throughout the gorilla trek.
+Of course, your photo host will be right by your side, suggesting shots to take and settings to use throughout the gorilla trek.

-After the gorilla trekking on both days, you will return to Mahogany Springs lodge to review your images and start with some editing.
+After the gorilla trekking on both days, you will return to Mahogany Springs Lodge to review your images and start with some editing.
 After the first gorilla trek, your photo host will provide valuable feedback and suggestions on how to improve your shots for the next day of gorilla trekking.

 The last morning of our gorilla trekking adventure sees us heading back to the airport for the short flight back to Entebbe. there are of course other destinations that Uganda offers such as Murchison Falls National Park (a birding hotspot of note) in the north of the country which is well worth a visit.
 Should you wish to tack this onto the trip please let your safari planner know.